 The Johnson Lab gave lab tours to New Haven area high school students participating in the Yale Pathways Summer Program as part of their spectroscopy class led by Prof. Ziad Ganim.

 The Johnson Lab gave lab tours and held demos for New Haven area students as part of the Yale Chemistry Pathways outreach program.
 They learned about atmospheric and oceanic chemistry and how that impacts the earths’ climate.
 The also participated as judges for the New Haven Science Fair for K-12 students.

-Professor Johnson gave a public lecture titled "The Wild World of Electrified Water" for the Tilde Cafe series of lectures.
+On May 18th, Professor Johnson gave a public lecture titled “The Wild World of Electrified Water” for the Tilde Cafe series of lectures.
 In it, he touches on the origins of electrospray ionization and the basic physical principals involved in bringing large molecular assemblies out of solution and into the gas phase.

 The Johnson Lab welcomed over fifty elementary through high school students for the Yale Pathways to Science event.
 We introduced the students to the basics of electrospray ionization, and how we utilize electricity to trap and manipulate ions.

 Electrospray ionization is a technique developed to extract ions of interest directly from solution.
 It was developed by John Fenn (originally at Yale University, for which he won the Nobel Prize in Chemistry in 2002).
 The technique is used in countless mass spectrometers today to study a wide range of molecules, from metal centered catalysts to intact proteins.
 In the clip below, you can watch an electrospray plume, or “Taylor Cone” form by holding the tip of a syringe at high voltage (around 3000 Volts!).